AVAnnotate/documentation/pages/templates.md

 * Annotation Spreadsheet: Each row in an annotation spreadsheet is a single annotation corresponding to a timestamp on the AV file.

 {: .warning }
-> **Important Note:** In order for AVAnnotate to properly read and present the data in each spreadsheet, all required cells in a spreadsheet must be filled out.
-If a value is optional, the column header(s) in the spreadsheet templates will denote that (i.e., Event Citation and Event Description are both marked as optional fields on the Event spreadsheet).
+> **Important Note:** On annotation spreadsheets, all cells must be filled out.
+Start time, end time, and annotation are all required, but if column headers or tags are used, all header and tag cells must also be completely filled out.

 ---
 ## [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true)